firmata/protocol/spi-proposal.md

 ### SPI_REPLY

-A byte array of data received from the SPI slave device in response to a `SPI_TRANSFER` read/write or read-only message.
+An array of data received from the SPI slave device in response to a `SPI_TRANSFER` read/write or read-only message.

 ```